 While the adoption of the name "Hibernia" evoked a venerable past on the Holyhead route the refit did not always meet with total approval from the travelling public.
 The renaming was an attempt to honour a long tradition going back almost a century and a half when the first Hibernia arrived at Holyhead.
 However, since 1977 the St Columba had become almost as well known to an Irishman as a pint of Guinness.
 For weeks after her return to service Ireland's national newspapers contained letters of regret that her once comfortable and pleasing lounges had been sacrificed for the glitzy Stena look.
 One writer commented "I'm glad they've renamed the ship as I have happy memories of the St Columba."

-However, overtime the new look began to grow on the travelling public and as the Stena Hibernia, or the "Hibs" as she affectionately became known as, soon had a whole new following.
+However, overtime the new look began to grow on the travelling public and as the Stena Hibernia, or the "Hibs" as she affectionately became known as, the ship soon had a whole new following.

 Stena Hibernia - night of the big roll

-There was barely a breath of wind as the Stena Hibernia lay alongside at Dun Laoghaire loading for the 20.45 sailing to Holyhead.
+There was barely a breath of wind as the Stena Hibernia lay alongside at Dun Laoghaire on 16th January 1993 loading for the 20.45 sailing to Holyhead.
 Of course, the great landmass above Dun Laoghaire sheltered the town from the SSW'ly gale that was blowing in the Irish Sea.